NOAA-OWP/inundation-mapping/README.md

     - Linux: `chgrp -R fim <path/to/repository>`

 ### Folder Structure
-You are welcome to setup your folder structure in any pattern you like.
+You are welcome to set up your folder structure in any pattern you like.
 For example purposes, we will use a folder structure like this:
 Starting with a base folder, e.g /home/my_user/projects/ add the following folders:
 - fim
    - code
    - data
       - inputs
       - outputs

 ### Input Data
 Input data can be found on the ESIP S3 Bucket (see "Accessing Data through ESIP S3 Bucket" section above).
 The FIM inputs directory can be found at s3://noaa-nws-owp-fim/hand_fim/inputs.
-It is appx 400GB and it needs to be in the `data` folder or your preferred `data` folder name and location.
+It is appx 400GB and it needs to be in your `data` folder.

 ```
 aws s3 cp --recursive s3://noaa-nws-owp-fim/hand_fim/inputs /home/my_user/projects/fim/data/inputs --request-payer requester --dry-run
 ```
 ** Note**: Notice the `--dry-run` option?
-When you start that command, it will give you a large list showing you exactly which files are to be downloaded and where they will be saved.
-We recommend starting that command, then quickly aborting it (CTRL-C) so you don't get the full list, but you can see that your chosen pathing on your machine is correct.
-When you are happy with the pathing, run aws s3 command again and leave off the `--dry-run` argument.
+When you include that argument in the command, it will give you a large list showing you exactly which files are to be downloaded and where they will be saved.
+We recommend including that argument the first time you run the command, then quickly aborting it (CTRL-C) so you don't get the full list.
+However, you can see that your chosen target path on your machine is correct.
+When you are happy with the pathing, run the `aws s3` command again and leave off the `--dry-run` argument.

-The S3 inputs directory has all of the files you need to run FIM.
-It includes some publicly available data sources plus some non-publicly availible data.
+The S3 inputs directory has all of the folders\files you need to run FIM.
+It includes some publicly available and some non-publicly availible data.

 ### Getting FIM source code
 (note: based on pathing described above)